vexalous/gammatui/README.md

 # gammatui

-A minimal tui to adjust gamma and brightness for an output.
+A minimal text user interface to adjust gamma and brightness for an output.

 **Currently only supports x11, wayland support is planned.**